GoogleCloudPlatform/click-to-deploy/k8s/activemq/README.md

 To view the app, open the URL in your browser.

-### Access to ActiveMQ web console
+### Access to the ActiveMQ web console

-The deployed service of ActiveMQ is ClusterIP type, so you can reach to web console within a Kubernetes cluster by port-forwarding.
-To achieve this run below commands:
+The deployed Service of ActiveMQ is of type ClusterIP, so you can reach its web console from within a Kubernetes cluster by port-forwarding.
+To do this, run the following commands:

 ```shell
 # Get admin user credentials of web console